A Long, Arduous Attempt To Watch ’Cocoon,’ And Why Some Movies Vanish

 The scene that really got me was — after a number of residents of the retirement home were invited by the aliens to leave with them, promising a world of no disease or death (sounds pretty good!) — young David sees his grandparents (Brimley and Maureen Stapleton) leaving by boat (driven by Steve Guttenberg) to meet the alien spacecraft.
 David jumps aboard the boat at the last second.
 Later, as they are being chased by the Coast Guard, David jumps in the water so the authorities will have to rescue him and not chase his grandparents.
 Brimley’s Ben is about to jump in after him, but David tells his grandfather, seeing him for presumably for the last time (we will ignore the sequel, which, again, you can watch), to go and that he’s not afraid.
 It’s a wonderful, touching moment about saying goodbye to loved ones.
 I will admit, watching Cocoon for the first time after losing my grandparents and my father, the waterworks hit me.
 And it’s even more preposterous this movie isn’t available for younger viewers who have never seen it and who aren’t going to purchase a 16-year-old DVD off of eBay.
 I suspect that if Cocoon were on Netflix, or whatever, it would be pretty popular.

 So, I started asking around.
 I emailed the representative of Lili Fini Zanuck, a producer on Cocoon.
 As of this writing, my emails have been not returned.
 (Though, if Lili Fini Zanuck has a Google alert on her name set, please know that I’d love to talk to you.)
 I emailed the screenwriter (Tom Benedek), who also hasn’t yet returned my email.
 I emailed Ron Howard’s publicist, who told me to contact his agent. sO I emailed Howard’s agent, who has yet to return my email.
 (I knew this was a longshot because, in the aforementioned GQ piece from December, it includes an anecdote about someone who knew Ron Howard personally who texted Howard for the answer and he didn’t respond.)
 I emailed the representative for the effects supervisor, who won an Oscar for this movie, and got no response.
 I even emailed someone who worked in distribution at Fox and, you guessed it, no reply.
-Honestly, in all my years of writing about movies I’ve never been ignored by this many people.
+In a desperate attempt, I even emailed Michael Sembello, who performs the song “Gravity” for the film (who is best known for the song “Maniac” from Flashdance), because maybe it has something to do with song rights?
+Again, nothing.
+Honestly, in all my years of reporting on movies, I’ve never been ignored by this many people.

 Then I emailed Steve Guttenberg.
 Through his rep he said he didn’t want to discuss Cocoon, but asked if I’d read a script he just wrote about Hurricane Katrina.
 (As I am writing this piece, he sent me the script.
 I have yet to read it.)